 From a practical point of view, the level of General Reserves is a better reflection of the financial strength of the Joint Committee.
-The level of £352,252 General Reserves shown at 31 March 2014 (£455,724 31/3/2013) would be considered to be below the level required to deal adequately with any contingencies should they arise.
-The policy adopted by the Joint Committee sets the desired level of general reserves at £500,000 and it is the intention to deal with this matter in conjunction with the Participant Councils during 2014/15.
+The level of £495,552 General Reserves shown at 31 March 2015 (£352,252 31/3/2014) would be considered to be at the level required to deal adequately with any contingencies should they arise.
+The policy adopted by the Joint Committee sets the desired minimum level of general reserves at £500,000.